Anisimov3D/3Dnucleus_data/README.md

 ==============================================================

 For macros to work, you need
-1) FIJI (ImageJ) with downloaded "3D ImageJ suite plugin" (needs additional plugins to work, read on how to download 3D suite here):
+1) FIJI (ImageJ) with downloaded "3D ImageJ suite plugin" (needs additional plugins to work, read on how to download 3D suite here: ):
 2) Rstudio

 __CREATE 4 folders__